 If it is not possible to record 100% of the data required, we use conservative estimates.

 Because most impact numbers are based on manually collected data from our lending customers and investees, and despite strict definitions, this data can be subject to different interpretations.
 That is why we round off all impact data conservatively in this report.

 The impact data included in the Executive Board report is in scope of the review procedures performed by the independent external auditor.
 Subjecting our impact performance to the audit process (limited assurance) is a logical step for an integrated business with sustainability at the core of its financial activity.

 For more detailed information on the measurements per sector, see www.triodos.com/impact-themes.

-The data that Triodos Bank collects for the Impact by Sector section will be essential for the adaptation of the EU Sustainable Finance Disclosure Regulation (SFDR) from 10 March 2021 onwards.
-More on this topic can be found in Understanding impact ’.
+The data Triodos Bank collects for the Impact by Sector section will be essential for its adoption of the EU Sustainable Finance Disclosure Regulation (SFDR) from 10 March 2021 onwards.
+More on this topic can be found in Understanding impact.